Hypolymer/alma_user_data_transformers/README.md

   * Last Name
   * First Name

-The minimal XML structure for the user (with sample values):
+The minimal XML structure for the user (with sample values from a .csv file):

 ```
         	user_xml = ('<user>' +